Mission & History

 Judd’s original concept for the museum centered on his own artwork and work by Dan Flavin and John Chamberlain.
 Chinati’s permanent collection includes Judd’s 15 outdoor works in concrete and 100 works in mill aluminum in two converted artillery sheds; Dan Flavin’s installation of colored fluorescent light in six former barracks buildings; and John Chamberlain’s 25 sculptures in a renovated wool warehouse in downtown Marfa.
 Judd later expanded the collection to include works by Claes Oldenburg and Coosje van Bruggen, Richard Long, Roni Horn, David Rabinowitch, Ilya Kabakov, and Ingólfur Arnarsson.
 Following Judd’s death in 1994, the museum completed additional projects: an installation of poems by Carl Andre (1995); a gallery of paintings by John Wesley (2004); and Robert Irwin’s untitled (dawn to dusk) (2016).

-Public tours and viewing of the collection, the conservation of the artworks, education programs, artists’ residencies, special exhibitions, lectures, performances, and publications are all vital facets of Chinati’s mission.
+Public tours and viewing of the collection, the conservation of the artworks, education programs, artist residencies, special exhibitions, lectures, performances, and publications are all vital facets of Chinati’s mission.